JacksonTian/eventproxy/README_en.md

 EventProxy is only a lightweight tool, which brings about a thinking change on event programming.
 There are some features:

 1. Decouples complicated business nesting problems with event mechanism.
-2. Removes widely criticized problem of deep callback nesting.
+2. Resolve the deep callback nesting issue.
 3. Changes serial waiting to parallel waiting, promoting executing efficiency under asynchronous collaboration sceneries.
 4. Exception handling friendly.
-5. No platform dependency, suitable for front as well as back, can be used by browser and Node.js Compatible with CMD, AMD and CommonJS module environment.
+5. Can be used in browser and Node.js both.
+Compatible with CMD, AMD and CommonJS module.

 Nowadays, no deep nesting, parallel: